cprieto/roboblog/content/2016-09-12-cmake-and-variables.md

 add_executable (hello ${SOURCES})
 ```

-We just created _a list of files_ in our variable `SOURCES` and then used that variable in a target.
+We just created _a list of files_ in our variable called `SOURCES` and then used that variable in a target.
 Easy!

 # Where are the header files?